 Anoka County will ask you to give us written authorization before using or disclosing PHI for other situations.
 This is informed consent under Minnesota law.
 For example, if your county staff person talks about a program and wants to send PHI to make a referral, we will ask for your consent.
 You may revoke your consent in writing at any time for any future disclosure.
-You may give any one you wish consent to see and have copies of your PHI.
-You must do this in writing.

-You may see and get a copy of your PHI as long as we have the PHI.
+Right to Inspect and Copy You may see and get a copy of your PHI as long as we have the PHI.
 This does not include investigative data for a civil, criminal, or administrative proceeding or PHI subject to a law that prohibits access.
 You may have to pay for copies.

-You may ask us to restrict uses or disclosures of any part of PHI for treatment, payment, or health care operations or for others involved in your care.
+Right to Request Restrictions You may ask us to restrict uses or disclosures of any part of PHI for treatment, payment, or health care operations or for others involved in your care.
 In your request, you must tell us:

 If we do not think it is in your best interest or cannot conform to the request, we do not have to agree.
 If we agree, we will only use or disclose PHI as restricted, except to provide emergency treatment.
 You may revoke a restriction at any time, in writing.

-You may ask us to contact you using different means or location.
+Right to Request Confidential Communications You may ask us to contact you using different means or location.
 You must make the request in writing.
 You must specify an alternative address or other method of contact.
 We will not ask you why.

 We provide this Notice as required under federal law.
 Several other privacy laws also may apply, such as the Minnesota Government Data Practices Act.
 We considered these laws in developing our privacy practices and this Notice.
 We also give you a notice about data practices when required to do so by Minnesota law.